A brain tumor is the presence of cancer cells in the brain.

 There are 2 main types of brain tumors:

 Copyright © Nucleus Medical Media, Inc.

 The cause of most primary brain tumors is unknown, but it is probably a combination of genetics and environment.
-Secondary brain tumors are caused by cancer that spreads to the brain from another site.
+Secondary brain tumors are caused by cancer that spreads to the brain from another site in the body.